BrittanyDahl/Planet-Imagery-API-Tutorial/README.md

 *   Analytics API - gives you access to derived analytic products (Planet Analytic Feeds)

 ### 2.3 Prerequisites
 *   Planet QLD Government Account
   *    If you do not have an account, please request an account using the following [link](https://spatial-qld-support.atlassian.net/servicedesk/customer/portals?q=QSat+access+request) or contact imagery@spatial-qld-support.atlassian.net.
 *   Planet API Key (available in the [Account page settings](https://www.planet.com/account) for Planet QLD Government Account holders)
 *   Google Colab, Jupyter Notebooks or Python environment

+> **_NOTE:_**  *If using an environment outside of Google Colab, please ensure you have installed all packages before running.
+We recommend using Pip (i.e. !pip install json).
+Contact your agency's IT if you have any errors.*